Menu

 (posted on 3 Jun 2021)

-It is hard to believe that, between years 1870 and 1996, when the last school was closed, more than 150,000 Indian, Inuit, Męetis children attended Indian Residential schools.
-How many of them died, we still must wait for an answer.
+It’s hard to believe that between 1870 and 1996, when the last Residential School was finally closed, more than 150,000 First Nations, Inuit, and Métis children attended these institutions.
+How many of them died?
+We are still waiting for answers.

-This is another Holocaust, Canadian Holocaust.
-Such a tragic ending to se many children, aged 4 too 16th.
-We came to Canada in 1982.
-As a family of four, plus one more on the way (our third child), Canada was our dream come thru.
-Now, I can't comprehend that in such a civilized country, Residential School were still existing!
-And during the same time, my children were going to school safe and free, and the choice of school was our, not someone else.
+We came to Canada in 1982, a family of four with one more on the way—our third child.
+Canada was our dream come true.
+And now I can’t comprehend that in such a civilized country, Residential Schools were still operating.
+During the same time my children were safely going to school—schools that we chose for them—other children were being taken away and robbed of their futures.